For students

 Walk it out

 Feeling stuck?
-Sing your piece while walking in a circle.
+Sing your piece while walking around in a circle, with a track or a cappella.
 Do not overthink it.
-Record yourself while you walk and see if you notice anything new.
+Bonus: record yourself while you walk and see if you notice anything different.

 #79